TeeRarian/GT-Macro/README.md

 7. Select the "com.kakaogames.gdts-Guardian Tales.json" file.
 8. Optional: Click "More" then "Rename" to rename the key bind scheme.
 9. Optional: Repeat steps 5-8 for the "com.kakaogames.gdts-Guardian Tales 2 Events.json" file.
-  - Having both this version and the normal one will make it easier to edit the macros when 2 concurrent events with Event Points start and end.
 10. Click on one of the newly added key bind schemes.
 11. Click "Apply".

 In step 7, you can select "com.kakaogames.gdts-Guardian Tales with Colosseum.json" instead if you want the compilation macros to do Colosseum for you.
 In step 9, you can select "com.kakaogames.gdts-Guardian Tales 2 Events with Colosseum.json" instead if you want the compilation macros to do Colosseum for you.
+The reason for step 9 is because having both versions will make it easier to edit the macros when 2 concurrent events with Event Points start and end.

 # Important Notes
 - Some macros may require you to make changes for the compilation macro to function as intended.